-Instead of constantly reliving the mistakes you've made in the past, relive the glorious future you deserve time and time again to grow your confidence and coach yourself toward its attainment.
+Instead of constantly reliving the mistakes you've made in the past, envision the future you deserve over and over again to drive yourself toward its realization.

 Confidence isn’t something that is particularly measurable, but you can definitely tell if it is on the lower end.
 Having someone to help hold you accountable for taking steps to increase your confidence and accomplish your goals can be life-changing.

 Having a friend who is invested in helping you do the work, or even partnering with a coach can help you rebuild your self-confidence and stop harping on past mistakes.